puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 {{< /details >}}

-You can learn a bit more how we used the puzzle and variant infrastructure (we call them Remixes when user-facing) [from Jack on his blog](https://www.jackschlesinger.com/post/remix-postmortem).
-From this post's perspective, the interesting aspect is the switch to allow an individual puzzle file to quite drastically influence how it is shown on the today page and then influence the completion process:
+You can learn a bit more about how we used the puzzle and variant infrastructure (we call them Remixes when user-facing) [from Jack on his blog](https://www.jackschlesinger.com/post/remix-postmortem).
+From this post's perspective, the interesting aspect is the switch to allow an individual puzzle file to quite drastically influence how it is shown on the today page, and then influence the completion process:

 {{< details summary="JSON Schema for Puzzle Front-Matter" >}}